SeldaBayman/SeldaBayman/README.md

 - 👋 Hi, I’m @SeldaBayman.Now I'm working on some projects as a Jr. Data Analyst.
-- 👀 I’m interested in Data Analyst,Machine Learning, Sql and Phyton,Power BI.
+- 👀 I’m interested in Data Analyst,Machine Learning, Excel, Sql, Phyton and Power BI.
 - 🌱 I’m currently learning Sql,Phyton and Power BI.
 - 📫 How to reach me seldabayman@gmail.com
 - my linked in: https://www.linkedin.com/in/selda-bayman-b35ba871/